-To mark the start of each new update to the review findings, the review team issues a public call for studies through an e-mail distribution list and a posting on the TPP Evidence Review website.
+To mark the start of each new update to the review findings, the review team issues a public call for studies through an e-mail distribution list and a posting on the TPPER website.
 The call requests both (1) newly available evidence for programs previously reviewed and (2) evidence for new programs that prior rounds of the review did not include.
 Authors are typically given six to eight weeks to submit materials.
 Submissions are accepted by email.
+During the call for studies period, OPA and FYSB are also invited to submit studies from their recently funded evaluation grants.